splunk/addonfactory-ucc-generator/docs/configurations.md

-`Configuration` tab can have multiple subtabs, for example, a tab for account configuration (Use to configure the account by adding account credentials), proxy configuration and logging level configuration.
+The `Configuration` tab can have multiple subtabs, for example, a tab for account configuration (to configure the account by adding account credentials), proxy configuration and logging level configuration.

 ### Configuration Properties